phidatahq/streamlit-app/README.md

-## LLM App
+## Streamlit App

-This repo contains the code for running an LLM App in 2 environments:
+This repo contains the code for running an Streamlit App in 2 environments:

 1. dev: A development env running locally using docker
 2. prd: A production env running on AWS ECS